Democrats fret after Biden’s faltering debate performance

 Some Democrats even began privately questioning whether more than just a campaign shakeup was needed – and whether Mr. Biden should step aside in favor of someone else with a better shot of beating Mr. Trump.

-Even many of Mr. Biden’s former aides admitted he’d had a bad night.
+Even many of Mr. Biden’s former aides acknowledged he’d had a bad night.

-“This was not the debate performance that the Biden campaign team wanted or needed from this debate,” former Biden White House Press Secretary Jen Psaki said on MSNBC, warning the “chatter” building about whether Biden should be replaced would be “very distracting.”
+“This was not the debate performance that the Biden campaign team wanted or needed from this debate,” former Biden White House press secretary Jen Psaki said on MSNBC, warning that the “chatter” building about whether Mr. Biden should be replaced would be “very distracting.”

 Still, other Democrats argued that the panic was overblown and that Mr. Biden would be judged on his record as president, not on one debate performance.